 For access to a variety of information retrieval tools regarding foundations, click “Find Funders” at the top of the Foundation Center Home Page.
 This will open a menu of key links, such as: “Foundation Directory Online Free”, to search by foundation name for basic information on more than 92,000 private foundations, community foundations, and corporate giving programs.
 Note: Despite the name, “Foundation Directory Online Free” does not provide the full search capabilities of Foundation Directory Online (see below).
 Rather, it just allows a basic search by foundation name, grantmaker location, and/or type of grantmaker.
 Another link under “Find Funders” is “990 Finder”, which allows one to find both the IRS 990-PF and 990 forms for private foundations and nonprofit organizations from all states.
 (Also see section below about 990 and 990-PF forms).
 Also under the “Find Funders” section are links to useful statistics on grantmakers and grants.

 Foundation Directory Online (FDO) is the premier grantseeking database on the Web.
 It includes profiles of over 130,000 foundations, corporate donors, and grantmaking public charities, with descriptions of over 3 million recent grants.
 Users may also search over 1 million IRS 990 and 990-PF forms.

 Using FDO is the most efficient way to generate a prospect list of potential funders, since it allows you to specify and combine various criteria, such as the subject area (e.g. Health), type of support (e.g. General/operating support), and geographic area (e.g. NH or national).
 The Website of the Foundation Center (see link above) provides more information about FDO.

 Lamson Library provides public access only within the library building to the FDO database from the Foundation Center.
-Users with a PSU computer account may access FDO from any networked computer within the library.
-Non-PSU users should use the dedicated computer at the Reference Desk.
+PSU users can access FDO from any library computer.
+Non-PSU users should use the grant research computer at the Reference Desk.
 From the Library Home Page, mouse over “Databases” at the left, click on “Databases by Title”, then select “Foundation Directory Online”.
-Note: FDO is not available over the wireless network.

 To take a guided tour of FDO, click on this link from the Website of the Foundation Center: Guided Tour of Foundation Directory Online.